 - Inadequate organization.
 Merchandise management is not the most exciting task, but it will be a tough one for your team if you don’t implement strict rules for the organization of your stockroom, freezers, and fridges.
 Storage malpractices lead to the production of food waste and food costs.

 - Inefficient planning.
 No matter how fast you can produce reports with accurate data, your restaurant is not going anywhere if you don’t start planning.
 If you’re having a hard time creating a workable plan, you can involve your staff and consult them about their inventory tracking skills.
 It should be collaborative work between you and your staff.
 They need a guide on how to carry out their tasks effectively.

 Enjoy the listed advantages of having proper inventory management:

 - Determine the health of the restaurant’s operation.
 You can catch and avoid small errors before they come back as bigger concerns.
-If you observe effective inventory management practices you can identify the errors, such as double-ordering and overstocking which often leads to loss of profit, and take action before it badly affects your overall revenue.
+If you observe effective supply management practices, you can identify the errors, such as double-ordering and overstocking, which often leads to loss of profit, and take action before it badly affects your overall revenue.

 - Balances cost of ingredients against incoming profit.
-Managing your inventory provides you a better insight into your food costs and profit.
-If you start implementing effective inventory management, you can maximize every purchase you do.
+Managing your inventory provides you with a better insight into your food costs and profit.
+If you start implementing effective inventory management, you can maximize every purchase you make.

 - Organizes contact information of suppliers and purchasing records.
 Being a restaurant owner, you’re more focused on bigger tasks than organizing and admin tasks.
 While it is understandable on your part, you should not underestimate the power of organized data.
 Organized records and contact information helps you to track and monitor the process of inventory on your establishment.
 It also helps you with urgent situations, such as if you need an emergency to restock, you can reach your suppliers easily.